The History of Rowntree Park

 1921 to today!

 Rowntree had wanted facilities to encourage a healthy lifestyle for people of all ages.
-The lake was designed as serpentine lake to be no more than 2 feet deep, to be safer for children.
+The lake was designed as a serpentine lake, to be no more than 2 feet deep, to be safer for children.
 Informal activities such as a playground, wading pool, tennis courts were at the edges of the park.
-In the original plans there would be a hockey field at the north and a cricket ground at the south.
+In the original plans, there would be a hockey field at the north and a cricket ground at the south.
 There were five distinct divisions – areas for small children (wading pool), older children (playground), hockey for girls and cricket for boys, bowling greens and later tennis courts for the more mature person.
-All areas defined by footpaths and benches to watch and sit.
+All these areas were defined by footpaths and benches to watch and sit.
 There was also a cafe.

 Later features were added such as a swimming pool and aviaries in the 1920s.
 You can find out more about the history of certain facilities, features and happenings in Rowntree Park’s history by clicking on the individual areas below.